gregdott/public/README.md

 ## 📢Important!📢
 You will probably see multiple instances of `Pr.x("some string")`.
 This is just a shorthand class I created to save myself having to write out `System.out.println("some string")` every time I want to print to the console.
 Just leaving this note about that here to save ***you*** the time it might take to figure out what `Pr.x()` is.

+So, in case you try to run something from the Algos folder for example, and don't have the Utils folder downloaded as well, you will run into issues.
+In this case, just replace all occurrences of the string `Pr.x` with `System.out.println` and remove the `import Utils.Pr` line and things should run fine.
 ## What's in here?

 There will be various bits and pieces of code added to this repo.